 Pine Richland Crew offers an activity where students can have fun, make lasting friendships, improve self-confidence and self-esteem, learn the value of team, compete on a regional and national basis, and experience success.
 All of our students have an opportunity to compete at their level of ability.

 The High School Team is comprised of boys and girls in grades 9-12.
 New rowers are considered Novice and returning rowers are considered Varsity.
-The High School team typically competes in Regattas in Pennsylvania, Ohio, and New York, but has also competed in New Jersey, Virginia, and Massachusetts. ]
+The High School team typically competes in Regattas in Pennsylvania and Ohio, but has also competed in New York, New Jersey, Virginia, and Massachusetts.

 The Development Team is for Middle School boys and girls in grades 7-8.
 This program provides an opportunity to develop skills and experience before competing at the high school level.